Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/dcsg_controls.md

 ![SightMode](../../img/SightMode.png)

-Selects the mode of operation for the gunsight.
+Selects the mode of operation for the gun-sight.

 | Name  | Description                                                                                             |
 | ----- | ------------------------------------------------------------------------------------------------------- |